azeemnow/RandomScripts/README.md

 RandomScripts

-Collection of random scripts that have helped me through various tasks.
+Collection of random scripts that I have written to help with various tasks.

 Thanks -- @azeemnow